 Prerequisite: Year 11 Design (Technical Graphics) – General to a C grade.

-If you’ve always wanted to work with a range of materials including glass, precious metals and ceramics to create jewellery, fused glass artworks and three-dimensional objects then this is the course for you.
+If you are interested in working with unique materials, including hand-made glass and precious metals to create fused glass artworks, jewellery and three-dimensional artifacts, then this is the course for you.